RafaelGarcia500/Javascript-Learning/README.md

 Hello World!
 These are my first steps on Javascript

--CUrrently learning the fundamentals, keep struggling with Functions
+-Currently learning the fundamentals, keep struggling with Functions